Office for Technology Transfer and Commercialization

-TC manages all aspects of the technology transfer process including the encouragement, assessment, intellectual property protection and licensing of inventions; the post-licensing oversight of agreement compliance; distribution of royalties and fees; and record keeping for all aspects of WSU intellectual property technology transfer.
-In addition, TC is engaged in entrepreneurship training and local economic development and interfaces with Tech Town, the WSU incubator, supporting startup companies founded on WSU technologies.
+The team manages all aspects of the technology transfer process including the encouragement, assessment, intellectual property protection, licensing, business evaluation/planning mentorship of inventions; the post-licensing oversight of agreement compliance; distribution of royalties and fees; and record keeping for all aspects of WSU intellectual property technology transfer.

 We strive to collaborate campus-wide to enhance student entrepreneurship and innovation offerings at WSU.

 Do you have an idea or novel invention?
 Submit an Invention Disclosure Form with the Technology Commercialization Office to start the technology transfer process.

 Have an idea?
 Not sure how to commercialize it?

 Innovation is our passion and our team brings skills/expertise to WSU employees and staff related to concept refinement/evaluation, product development, commercial evaluation, de-risking and launch.
 Our goal is to provide education and collaboration along with outstanding customer service to faculty and staff.